14-year-old killed by police as they shot at suspect, says LAPD - NewsBreak

 The Los Angeles Fire Department responded and declared two people dead at the scene.

-The second person was a 14-year-old girl, who was found later, according to LAPD Assistant Chief Dominic Choi.

 When officers were shooting at the suspect, one of the rounds fired is believed to have penetrated a wall behind the suspect, authorities say.
-Beyond that wall was a dressing room, and when officers searched the area, they found the girl deceased, police explained in a later briefing.
+Beyond that wall was a dressing room, and when officers searched the area, they found the girl deceased, police said.

 “You can’t see into the dressing rooms and it just looks like a straight wall of drywall,” Choi said.